Hello there, beautiful people.

 When Beyonce feels overworked or stretched too thin, Beyonce can take a break or hire some help.
 When Beyonce wants to go on vacation to refocus or unplug, Beyonce can press the pause button, hop on the next flight to somewhere magical, and do that.
 I have yet to find that button in my own life, and the way my budget is set up, it wouldn’t much matter if I found it.
 If Beyonce decided to retire right now (No!!
 The horror!) and never sing another run or dance another step, she can.
 She’s got it like that.

 We don’t know if Beyonce is happy.
 We don’t know if Beyonce is living her life on her own terms.
-Hopefully both statements are true.
+Hopefully she is.
 We don’t know how many hours Beyonce has each day to work on her own goals, if she really woke up like that, or how many hours she sleeps.
 We can definitely take a few lessons from Beyonce on work ethic (the woman works hard), but don’t fall into the trap of comparing what you know (your own life) with what you don’t (someone else’s).
 It’s a waste of time, and potentially detrimental to your self-esteem.

 Do what you can with the time you have.
 If you have 6 hours, spend those 6 hours diligently working toward your goals.
 If you have 16 hours, do the same.
 If you only have 30 minutes each day uninterrupted, break down your goals into however many 30-minute steps it takes, and work toward your goals each and every day.
 We all have 24 hours, but we don’t all have the same 24 hours.
 Use your time wisely, and do your personal best.
 Let Beyonce be Beyonce.

 One quote we can all use as inspo:

 “I dream it, I work hard, I grind ’til I own it.” – Beyonce